albedim/albedim/README.md

 • 💻 I mainly work with PHP, Js, SQL, Java<br>
 • 💭 You can contact me on Telegram or Discord<br>
 <br>
-> I usually work on Web projects, I have made many web sites like Social media, Online banking sites, Music platforms, online registers and so on...</h3>
+> I usually work on Web projects, I have made many web sites like Social media, Online banking sites, Music platforms, online registers and so on...
-> I also work with Java and make Minecraft Plugins of any type to let players have a better game experience!</h3>
+> I also work with Java and make Minecraft Plugins of any type to let players have a better game experience!